asmirbe/tidyjs-parser/README.md

 # TidyImport Parser

-Un parser puissant pour analyser, organiser et nettoyer les imports dans les fichiers TypeScript/JavaScript.
+A powerful parser to analyze, organize, and clean imports in TypeScript/JavaScript files.

 ## Description

-TidyImport Parser est un outil conçu pour analyser et organiser les imports dans les fichiers TypeScript/JavaScript selon des règles configurables.
-Il permet de regrouper les imports par catégories, de les trier selon un ordre spécifique, et de détecter et corriger certaines erreurs de syntaxe.
+TidyImport Parser is a tool designed to analyze and organize imports in TypeScript/JavaScript files according to configurable rules.
+It allows grouping imports by categories, sorting them in a specific order, and detecting and correcting certain syntax errors.

-## Fonctionnalités
+## Features

-- **Analyse des imports** : Détecte et analyse tous les types d'imports (par défaut, nommés, de type, à effets de bord)
+- **Import analysis**: Detects and analyzes all types of imports (default, named, type, side effect)
-- **Regroupement configurable** : Organise les imports en groupes selon des expressions régulières configurables
+- **Configurable grouping**: Organizes imports into groups based on configurable regular expressions
-- **Détection de modèles de chemin** : Crée dynamiquement des groupes basés sur des modèles de chemin (ex: `@app/{sousdossier}/*`)
+- **Path pattern detection**: Dynamically creates groups based on path patterns (e.g., `@app/{subfolder}/*`)
-- **Ordre précis** : Trie les imports selon un ordre spécifique (React d'abord, puis par type d'import)
+- **Precise ordering**: Sorts imports according to a specific order (React first, then by import type)
-- **Validation et correction** : Détecte et corrige certaines erreurs de syntaxe dans les imports
+- **Validation and correction**: Detects and corrects certain syntax errors in imports
-- **Support TypeScript** : Prend en charge les imports de type TypeScript
+- **TypeScript support**: Handles TypeScript type imports

 ## Installation